Economic Value Added Calculator

 What is EVA?

-Economic Value Added (EVA) is a metric of the economic performance of a company.
-EVA allows an investor to measure a value created from investments made into the company, by simply calculating the difference between the company's net profit after tax and financing cost.
+Economic Value Added (EVA) is a metric of a company's economic performance.
+EVA allows an investor to measure a value created from investments made into the company by simply calculating the difference between the company's net profit after tax and financing cost.

-This value could be later used to compare the company with other companies or other investment types.
+This value could later be used to compare the company with other companies or investment types.

 Characteristics of EVA

-- EVA is a metric of company's profitability;
+- EVA is a metric of a company's profitability;

-- Company is considered profitable if the net profit exceeds the cost of rising capital;
+- A company is considered profitable if the net profit exceeds the cost of raising capital;

-- EVA take positive or negative value since companies may not always be profitable;
+- EVA takes positive or negative value since companies may not always be profitable;

-- The result of EVA calculator is presented as an amount value;
+- The result of the EVA calculator is presented as an amount value;

-- The EVA is best suited for the capital-intensive industries.
+- The EVA is best suited for capital-intensive industries.